-For welding operators trained only on Stick and TIG welding, some training is necessary on the use of MIG and Flux-Cored processes, as well as on identifying potential problems with wire welding and on fixing the issues quickly.
-It’s also important to have a wire welding expert on the jobsite who can help troubleshoot problems and answer questions that may arise.
-Once a welding operator is trained in wire processes, the welds often are easier to complete; and advanced wire processes, such as Pulsed MIG and Modified Short Circuit Transfer — available in welding machines designed for field use — can further shorten the training time due to their ease of use, making it easier to train a welder to produce x-ray quality welds in less time.
+For welding operators trained only on stick and TIG welding, some training is necessary on the use of MIG and flux-cored processes, as well as on identifying potential problems with wire welding and on fixing the issues quickly.
+It’s also important to have a wire welding expert on the jobsite who can help troubleshoot problems and answer questions.
+Once a welding operator is trained, the welds often are easier to complete.
+Advanced wire processes, such as pulsed MIG and modified short-circuit transfer — available in welding machines designed for field use — can further shorten the training time due to their ease of use, making it easier to train a welder to produce x-ray quality welds in less time.

-Using wire processes in field applications can result in greater output in the long run, and following best practices and proper equipment selection can help companies get there sooner.
-Not every welding application on a jobsite can be transitioned over to wire, but noticeable productivity and quality gains can result from switching some of the applications to wire processes.
+Using wire processes in field applications can result in greater output in the long run.
+Following best practices and proper equipment selection can help companies get there sooner.
+Not every welding application can be transitioned over to wire, but noticeable productivity and quality gains can result when a switch is appropriate.